open-orchestra/open-orchestra-docs/en/key_concepts.rst

  * open-orchestra-front-bundle is the application logic for the Front Office.
  * open-orchestra-display-bundle contains all the block display strategies for the Front Office.
  * open-orchestra-model-interface is a full description of the model classes used by other bundles.
- * open-orchestra-model-bundle contains the database access logic (doctrinemongodb).
+ * open-orchestra-model-bundle contains implements the interfaces for a mongodb database.
  * open-orchestra-media-bundle contains the media functionnalities.
  * open-orchestra-user-bundle groups all user logic.